PupRiku/video-finder/README.md

 This project is a full-stack application that uses an AI-powered backend to find the source video of a specific moment using only a screenshot.

-## Current Status: Full-Stack Prototype (v0.5.0)
+## Current Status: Full-Stack Prototype (v0.6.0)

 The project is a functional prototype consisting of a Python/Flask backend and a Next.js/React frontend.

 - **Multi-Video Support:** The backend can process a library of multiple videos, creating a unified search index.
 - **AI Search API:** A Flask server exposes a `/search` API that accepts an uploaded image, performs a similarity search, and returns a detailed list of matched frames.
-- **Static Image Serving:** The backend also serves the extracted frame images to be displayed on the frontend.
 - **Interactive Frontend:** A Next.js application provides a UI for uploading a screenshot.
-The results are grouped by the source video, and thumbnails of the matched frames are displayed.
+- **Advanced Results Display:** The results are grouped by the source video, and thumbnails of the matched frames are displayed.
+Each match includes a color-coded percentage score indicating the confidence of the match.

 ## How to Run